circleci/circleci-docs/jekyll/_cci2/faq.md

 **Note that this example does not use the emulator, so it's not affected by incompatibility with Docker.**

-Full documentation, including ways to run the Android emulator, is coming soon.

 **Windows:** We do not yet support building and testing Windows applications.

 ## Does CircleCI 2.0 run inference commands?